ZBOSK-II/emfuzzer/README.md

 selected link, monitor peripheral state to detect changes in behaviour etc.

-This is what Emfuzzer help to orchestrate: it runs various tools and scripts in specific manner and gathers results for further inspections.
+This is what Emfuzzer helps to orchestrate: it runs various tools and scripts in specific manner, then gathers their results for further inspections.

 _Note_: although focused on fuzzing and embedded systems, Emfuzzer can help with any software-related experiments,